LazyNeko1/dblfaq/docs/index.rst

-How do I make a bot
+How do I make a bot?
 -----
   Hosts